 However, I would concede that the sales environment and Tiffany experience is something that most other jewelers cannot replicate.
 After all, Tiffany is highly respected and had been around since 1837 (that’s more than 170 years!).

 This tiny blue box packs a huge amount of prestige and history that few other jewelers can match.

 When it comes to buying premium products, it boils down to the value you place on a brand name.
-If the feel-good factor and the ability to tell everyone you bought your ring from Tiffany & Co. is important to you, I feel that Tiffany offers the most “prestigious” branding in jewelry and their prices are indicative of that.
+So, are tiffany rings worth it?
+If the feel-good factor and the ability to tell everyone you bought your ring from Tiffany & Co. is important to you, I think that Tiffany offers the most “prestigious” branding in jewelry and their prices are indicative of that.

 However, if you want to get more bang for your buck and are willing to do a little homework, you can easily find a better quality diamond somewhere else with better terms and prices (about half the price of a Tiffany ring).

 Speaking from my personal point of view, a diamond is just a diamond.
-The branding that a company places on it doesn’t necessarily makes it better than others.
-I strongly encourage you to make your purchasing decisions based on tangible data and not blindly believing in marketing sales talk.
+The branding that a company places on it doesn’t necessarily make it better than others.
+I strongly encourage you to make your purchasing decisions based on tangible data and not blindly believe in marketing sales talk.

 I think that it is ridiculous to pay 2 times more for a purchase when there are available options to buy a better quality diamond at significantly lower prices.
 But that’s just me.
 What do you think?
 Do leave a comment below!
 I would love to hear your own opinions about buying branded goods and why you think they are or aren’t worth it.